jthermiz/continuous_proc/README.md

 ## Function Descriptions

-'analytical_amp' : Computes the analytical amplitude of the signals 'cont_filt' : Performs high, low, band-pass or band-stop filtering using forward-backward 6th order Butterworth filter 'cont_kwd' : Loads a kwd file into the continuous data structure 'cs_simple' : Selects subset of channels
+`analytical_amp` : Computes the analytical amplitude of the signals `cont_filt` : Performs high, low, band-pass or band-stop filtering using forward-backward 6th order Butterworth filter `cont_kwd` : Loads a kwd file into the continuous data structure `cs_simple` : Selects subset of channels
-'grab_data3': Import_data helper function
+`grab_data3`: Import_data helper function
-'import_data' : Imports a list of chosen RHD files into a continuous structure 'my_Decimate' : Decimates signals 'read_Intan_RHD2000_file' : read a single RHD file and return a continuous structure 'time_select' : Selects a sub-set of data by on a time window
+`import_data` : Imports a list of chosen RHD files into a continuous structure `my_Decimate` : Decimates signals `read_Intan_RHD2000_file` : read a single RHD file and return a continuous structure `time_select` : Selects a sub-set of data by on a time window